utsavkrishnatra/Chatify/README.md

 Enjoy the app for free at: https://chatify-1-a5n0.onrender.com

-It is a MERN stack application which is a combination of threads and whatsapp.
+It is a monolithic MERN stack application which is a combination of threads and whatsapp.

 It allows user to perform CRUD operations on Posts.